Colin Kaepernick Has a Job

 I spent years not understanding the appeal of a black person’s catering so callously to conservative whites.
 I had many of the same questions people have about Colin Kaepernick.
 Who got to them?
 Were they lost?
 Had they been radicalized, by a country club membership?
 But then, six months before seeing Get Out, it all made sense, and it wasn’t hypnosis.
 In Cleveland, I found myself 10 feet behind Ben Carson at the Republican National Convention, as he did a lap inside the arena.
 The anxiety that I carried with me, as one of the handful of black people in the building, he did not show.
 Quite the contrary: Doctor Ben seemed as comfortable as ever as white people walked up to him to thank him, to remind him they’d given him money or to just touch his shoulder.

 And it made sense, in an age when the wrong side of history doesn’t last as long as it used to: If you’re black and you criticize Colin Kaepernick’s tactics, from his kneeling to his silence, you will be a trending topic—which was better than before, when no one cared about you; which is a safe gamble, because other news will replace you, should there be a backlash.
-Ray Lewis didn’t just get a meeting with the president-elect at Trump Tower, after all.
-The president-elect promised that Dr. Ben Carson, who is the Secretary of Housing and Urban Development, would do something to “give these kids hope.”
-This was 35 days after 57 percent of white voters elected Trump.

-On Saturday, May 6 of this year, while President Trump was deciding how to fire the FBI director and the white police officer who shot and killed the 15-year-old black football player Jordan Edwards was returning home on bail, Colin Kaepernick was hosting his third Know Your Rights Camp.
+On Saturday, May 6 of this year, while President Trump was deciding how to fire the FBI director, and the white police officer who shot and killed the 15-year-old black football player Jordan Edwards was returning home on bail, Colin Kaepernick was hosting his third Know Your Rights Camp.
 (It was also the last.
 They got expensive to pay for, out of pocket, for a guy without a reportedly $400,000-per-week paycheck anymore.)
 This was Chicago, south side.
 Common was there, and so was Loggins, the academic, the apparent brains behind the operation.
-Sure, he helped put together the curriculum, some of the plans; yeah, maybe including Malcolm’s autobiography in the gift bag for the kids was his idea.
 The Nation columnist Dave Zirin chronicled the event, including Colin’s speech to the kids, wherein he spoke about how to deal with the cops, about how he loves his family back in Turlock, but also saying that “when I looked in the mirror, I knew I was different.”

-Aware of what is assumed, Loggins is quick to explain what Colin’s role is, as well as where everyone else’s influences stop.
+Aware of what is assumed—speculation by those who don’t see Kaepernick in moments like these, or behind the scenes—Loggins is quick to explain what Colin’s role is, as well as where everyone else’s influences stop.
 “They were actually Colin’s concept,” Left says of the camps.
 “Behind the scenes, people want to discredit Colin by way of affixing him to the stigma of the black athlete as being dumb.
 So, I become this straw man of sorts so people can say, ‘Nah, it ain’t Colin, it’s the smart nigga that goes to Berkeley.’

 “He’s not a figurehead.
 That dude makes these decisions.”

-Colin is not playing into the tradition of black leadership, which has often involved articulating demands to the white elite and patience to black masses.
-What it is—it’s Dick Gregory saying, “We all wanted to say it, but she said it,” about Nina Simone making “Mississippi Goddam.”
-The soundtrack of Colin’s life, from Turlock to the present—it’s the beginning of Nina’s seemingly happy show tune, as it transforms into an all-out assault on white comfort in a troubling time, performed in Carnegie Hall.

 Yes, he has an act in kneeling that has been mimicked, all the way down to youth athletics, a powerful sign of trickle-down activism.
 Yes, Colin will have masses of followers, because bravery inspires those who want, who can’t and who might.
 And yes, Colin will be iconicized to a degree, from hashtags to outspoken celebrities such as Chance the Rapper and Dave Chappelle donning shirts of his defiant act, his afro doubling as a black fist of power.
-But ultimately, so far, Colin’s most defiant act of leadership has been educating himself—and offering a mirror unto his consciousness.
+But ultimately, so far, Colin’s most defiant act of leadership has been educating himself—and offering a mirror into his consciousness.
 He may be unemployed, but being Colin Kaepernick, the leader, is very much a job.
 Full-time.

 Somewhere I read that the greatness of America is the right to protest for right.
 And so just as I say, we aren't going to let dogs or water hoses turn us around, we aren't going to let any injunction turn us around.
 We are going on.